AidenCastillo/Klunker/README.md

 # Klunker
 Discord py bot that can play magic the gathering
+# Bug Hunter
+Hello Bug Hunters.
+To help out with production of this bot, we need help catching bugs and issues to make our system work, faster, better, and with less chance of all of you data being deleted.
+## How to Help
+We want you to help us catch bugs and report them back to us so we can fix them and keep you happy using our bot.
+So how do you report to us?

+1. If you already have a GitHub account, you don't not have to go any further and you can make a issue in our repository `github.com/AidenCastillo/klunker/issues`.
+If you do not, you can dm Klunker#6013 and use the command ~bughunter.
+2. Fill out the questions
+3. Use ~issue, and follow the directions the bot gives you.
+4. Done.
+You have made a issue for us to review and handle

 # Using
 A few things you may like/need to know before using this bot.